seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 *Enter ARTEMIDORUS, reading a paper*

 **ARTEMIDORUS**
-‘Caesar, beware of Brutus; take heed of Cassius;
+'Caesar, beware of Brutus; take heed of Cassius;
 come not near Casca; have an eye to Cinna, trust not
 Trebonius: mark well Metellus Cimber: Decius Brutus
 loves thee not: thou hast wronged Caius Ligarius.